- Craft A Strategy

 As a result, the subject line could be the most important part of your email.
-The influence of the subject lie could be subliminal at times.
+The influence of the subject line could be subliminal at times.
 So even if your email is welcome, a bad subject line could get it dismissed.

 Keep it consistent

 Humans are inherently creatures of habit, and as such we easily fall into a routine.
-Effective marketing takes full advantage of this, deliver a consistent message for an opportunity to stay top of mind.
+Effective marketing takes full advantage of this.
+Deliver a consistent message for an opportunity to stay top of mind.

 Sleeknote found that 91% of shoppers want to hear from businesses they do business with via email.
 Additionally, they found transactional emails have better engagement than marketing emails.

 Don’t just send a receipt, throw in something extra to reward not only the purchase but the email open.
-A nice coupon or discount could go a long way in making sure your next email gets a read as well.
+A nice coupon or discount could go a long way in making sure your next email gets read as well.

 Keep it short and sweet

-Don’t run the risk of your core message getting buried in a tonne of information.
+Don’t run the risk of your core message getting buried in a ton of information.
 Your audience is working with an attention span of 8 seconds, which is increasingly decreasing.
 That’s enough for a quick glance at most.

 It’ll just increase the length of the email, and that alone may leave your audience lazy to read even the opening part.
 Be laser-focused on the message, convey it in simple copy, and use a visual aid where possible, and your message may land.

-Not all subscribers to your email are going to make purchases, make them immediately, or make them recurringly.
+Not all subscribers to your emails are going to make purchases, make them immediately, or make them recurringly.
 Email marketing is just as important for nurturing relationships over long periods as it is for making sales immediately.